MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 ## Next steps

-After fixing any reported problems, you can run the Office 365 Best Practices Analyzer again from your Exchange server 2013.
+After fixing any reported problems, you can run the Office 365 Best Practices Analyzer again from your Exchange 2013 server.